matthew-brett/barts-setup/barts_setup.md

   choruses.
 * Check with clergy about missing verses, and with musicians about any not-printed repeats to chorus verses.

+### Pre-flight checks

-* Do a final check to make sure the Proclaim output is synchonized — you should see the green check mark next to the On Air button — see above:
+* Do a final check to make sure the Proclaim output is synchronized — you should see the green check mark next to the On Air button — see above:

   ![Proclaim synchronized check](images/proclaim_sync_check.png)